elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Since modules reflect the latest situation, they cannot be relied upon while reconstructing history, as we do in migrations.

+### Things that would not work, or other approaches

+The readers concerned with efficiency will complain about the loop which we have hidden in `Enum.each`.
+Could we do what we just did with only one query?
+Why did we not simply run this
+query:

+**TODO**

+### The down migration

 We just showed the `up` migration, and we also need its `down` equivalent.
 The structure is similar to the `up` migration, adding columns, flushing, migrating data, removing columns and table in the right order.  **any volunteer**?